KNOWLEDGEABLE ASSISTANCE TO PROTECT YOUR RIGHTS AND BENEFITS

 No one goes into the U.S. military looking to get rich.
 However, the armed services do provide many important benefits to service members and their families.
 But, when a couple divorces, what right does a military spouse have to the benefits the couple previously enjoyed or was going to enjoy later in life?
 The Uniformed Services Former Spouses’ Protection Act allows state courts to treat military retired pay like property, rather than income, and to divide it as a marital asset according to the state’s law of equitable distribution.
 Thus, a court can, at its discretion, order a service member to share retirement pay with an ex-spouse.

-The Defense Finance and Accounting Service even makes direct retirement payments to military ex-spouses, if they qualify.
+The Defense Finance and Accounting Service only makes direct retirement payments to military ex-spouses if they qualify.
 Eligible spouses must have been married for at least 10 years with at least 10 years of military service during the marriage.
+Just because a spouse does not qualify for direct payment does not mean a court cannot award them part of a military retirement.

 Other special assets to consider in a military divorce are: